hashimati/Service-Requests-Offers-Microservices/README.md

        enabled: true
      defaultZone: "${EUREKA_HOST:localhost}:${EUREKA_PORT:8761}"
 ```
-But if you prefer to use Consul, add Consul client configuraiton instead of Eureka client configurations.
+But if you prefer to use Consul, add Consul client configuration instead of Eureka client configurations.
 ```yml
 consul:
   client: